 Policies like this can be particularly awful for homeowners who are on vacation, or those who have a vacation property in a wet climate like Florida.
 They may not be covered because the damage wasn’t spotted within a 15 day window.

-Ultimately, your best option is to hire a public adjuster to walk you through the water damage insurance claims process.
+Ultimately, the best option is usually to hire a public adjuster to walk you through the water damage insurance claims process and maximize your claim settlement.
 They’re certified professionals who know the industry better than anyone – and they’re the best way to ensure your water damage insurance claims are covered.